akhealth/EIS-Modernization/vendor-onboarding-checklist.md

       - **Business Needs Statement** – The requestor must provide a detailed statement that clearly defines the individual’s business purpose; identifies why he/she is requesting access;
         and the individuals job role in relationship to the project.
+See *Roles* above for typical job roles.

   - The DPA PMO, as the sponsoring agency, will review the request to ensure validity.
 Valid requests will receive, via email, a Non-State